International Programmes 2025/2026

 Additional information on tuition fees

-• EU/EEA (including Switzerland, Western Balkans and Ukraine) tuition fees: 790 EUR per month
+• EU/EEA (including Switzerland, Western Balkans and Ukraine) tuition fees: starting at 790 EUR per month

 Please note: The monthly/semester tuition fees remain the same for the entire duration of the study programme.